James Clear Habit Quote by KMD Marketing and Design

 Who is it you want to serve?
 Who are your profitable customers?

 These people are where you should target your efforts.
-These people you identified will be your existing customers as well as customers you acquire in the future.
+These people you identified will be your existing customers and customers you acquire in the future.
 As you work to add more consistency to your marketing efforts, keep your customers and the leads you want to generate in mind.
 After all, they will be the ones to refer you to their network.
 Additionally, they will be the ones to engage with you on a routine basis while leaving those coveted reviews, AKA those referrals I mentioned.

 When was the last time you reviewed your competitors?

 If you are unsure of this next effort, you will want to incorporate this as a way to look at and know your competition.
 This simple habit will give you a pulse on what their efforts may or may not look like.
 This also is something to do consistently.
-This can help you gauge if you’re missing out on important industry insight or important customer insight.
+This can help you gauge if you’re missing out on important industry or customer insight.
 Did you know looking at customer engagement not only in your business but other businesses like yours is free advice on what they are looking for or not looking for?
 How do they leave reviews for you?
 How are they reviewing your competition?
 Are you seeing weak spots in their business that you know you shine on?
 What do they offer that you don’t and vice versa?
 Even if you offer the same service or products, you likely have a few areas where you shine that could help set you apart and drive business growth with these key areas.
 Go ahead, write down two to five of your competitors, and spend a little time daily or weekly reviewing one or two of them.

 Build Relationships, Not Sales

 No matter what kind of business you have, or you may be just starting your business, your customers are humans.
-Just like you are.
-Treat them as human as you would want to be treated.
+Just like you are, treat them as human as you would want to be treated.
 It sounds simple, right?
 However, it is surprising how often this isn’t the case.

 In all my years working various jobs, this was my biggest pet peeve as an employee.
 Being told to treat customers differently based on status.
 Back when I would bartend, my largest bar tabs and tips came from those with no status.
 I took pride in treating customers as customers and serving them in the order they arrived.
 You may be surprised down the road; some people who look like they wouldn’t help grow your business end up being your largest supporters.
 Next, as my career grew in sales, my largest opportunities came from listening to customers.
 More importantly, I listened to their objections about why they don’t do business with us.
 This resulted in fixing errors in our system to drive results and win customers back.